-There are downsides to this approach, and many organizations consciously keep force reduction actions under wraps as long as possible because of them.
+There are downsides to this approach, and many organizations consciously keep force reduction actions under wraps if possible, because of them.
 However, the City believes treating employees with respect means informing them about City plans affecting them as soon as possible.